dse/monospace-font-list/README.md

 lists that include fonts that are not necessarily focused on coding.
 Namely, those inspired by or sourced from 20th-century typewriters.

-Send an email to dse AT SIGN webonastick PERIOD com if you know of any I've missed.
-Or submit a patch, pull request, whatever---after all, this *is* a github repository.
+Send an email to dsembry AT SIGN gmail PERIOD com if you know of any I've missed.
+Or submit a patch or pull request.

-I might include images of screenshots, specimens, etc. in the future, but for now this is a text-only list.

-## Criteria
+## Caveats

-The only criteria for inclusion in this list are as follows:

--   That a font has to be monospace, and

--   that it (likely) has to have existed in a computerized format.

-Other things that are not restrictions:

--   I accept free and open source fonts as well as commercial ones.

--   I accept programmer friendly fonts as well as fonts without programmer-friendly features.

-If there are characters missing from the font I may or may not still accept it for inclusion, possibly with a caveat.

-If there are important characters, such as spaces or punctuation, that are *not* the same width as other characters, I am likely to not include it, or to include it in this list with a caveat.

-Also I may or may not list all the grungy/rough/distressed fonts I can find.
+-   I'm not going to include "grungy" typewriter fonts.

 ## Other Lists of Fonts